Testaroli, panigacci and sgabei: never disappointing

 The answer is easy: everywhere.

-You might often think that Italian cuisine is only based on carbs, and feel tired of it very soon.
-Actually, Italian and La Spezia cuisine do not just exclude vegetables, but actually, love them.
+You might think that Italian cuisine is only based on carbs, and feel tired of it very soon.
+Actually, Italian and La Spezia cuisine do not just exclude vegetables, but actually include them widely.

 The truth is this: you can have soups anywhere, but the minestrone with the addition of some pesto sauce is something extraordinary that you can have only here.